 For an American or Canadian going to German-speaking Europe or vice versa, there are several possible solutions to the TV dilemma, most of them expensive.

-- The simplest solution: Buy a PAL TV set before or when you arrive in Austria, Germany, or Switzerland.
-PAL sets can be expensive but they are very good, and you automatically get such features as Bildschirmtext, the videotext service available in all three German-speaking countries.
+- The simplest solution: Buy a DVB TV set before or when you arrive in Austria, Germany, or Switzerland.
+DVB sets can be expensive but they are very good, and you automatically get such features as Bildschirmtext, the videotext service available in all three German-speaking countries.
 That brings you all sorts of information, including news and even airplane departures and arrivals.
-There's one disadvantage: If you have US video tapes, they are unusable (unless you have a multi-system VCR), and you won't be able to receive Armed Forces TV in areas where US military are stationed.
-The advent of digital TV may help, but there are still some complications.

 - The best answer (and the most expensive): Buy a multi-system television that handles all three TV systems.
 Then you don't have to worry about which system you're using, or even where you are.
 The disadvantages are mostly financial.
 A multi-system TV costs two to three times more than a normal TV.
 And it may or may not display the German Bildschirmtext.

-- A multi-system VCR or DVD player: If you are primarily concerned about viewing video tapes or DVDs, a cheaper solution is to buy a multi-system video recorder or DVD player.
-Although this solution will usually not allow you to view German TV unless you also have a PAL TV set, the advantage is that most multi-system VCRs will work on any TV monitor — PAL, NTSC, or SECAM.
-This allows you to play tapes/DVDs from the States as well as rented or purchased PAL tapes/DVDs.
-Most of the better multi-system VCR models record from any one of the three systems into any one of the others.
-The cost ranges from about $500 to $2000.
-The cheaper versions will usually only play back in two of the systems (and play back SECAM in black-and-white only), and may not record in all three standards.
+- A multi-system DVD/Blu-Ray player: If you are primarily concerned about viewing DVDs, a cheaper solution is to buy a multi-system DVD/Blu-ray player.
+Although this solution will usually not allow you to view German TV unless you also have a DVB TV set, the advantage is that most multi-system DVD/Blu-ray players will work on any TV monitor — DVB, NTSC, or SECAM.
+This allows you to play DVDs/Blu-Ray from the States as well as purchased DVDs from Germany.